Fun Vineyards on Seneca and Keuka Lake, NY…

-As the weather warms, summer travel schemes bubble in my brain, and my thoughts turn to our fantastic Finger Lakes, New York escapades last summer.
-A huge highlight of that week was touring the famous vineyards of the region: Dr. Frank’s and Wagner Vineyards.
+As the weather warms, summer travel schemes bubble in my brain, and my thoughts turn to our fantastic Finger Lakes, New York trip.
+A huge highlight of that week was touring two of the famous wineries of the region: Dr. Frank’s and Wagner Vineyards.

 Now, before you slam shut the computer because you aren’t a wine fan, know that I was secretly pregnant the whole trip, and thus never once imbibed — but still had a fabulous time!
 This is to say, the vineyards of Finger Lakes Wine Country have something for everyone… even a grouchy pregnant lady and her frisky and highly energetic traveling toddler.

 Finger Lakes: One of the Best Wine Destinations

 The Finger Lakes region has been voted the best wine destination in the U.S. by TripAdvisor and a top 10 wine region in the world by Wine Enthusiast, so picking which of the 120 vineyards to visit is a challenge!
 Never fear, however, because you can start with these two.

 Our first stop was the highly-recommended Wagner Vineyards in Lodi, New York.
 What a picturesque spot!
 Perched atop a luscious green hill overlooking Seneca Lake, this vineyard is a perfect place to spend hours sipping and eating on the outdoor picnic benches or inside in the tasting rooms.

 As an architecture buff, I delighted in the design of the place, from its brightly-colored glass bottle window decorations to its soaring wood ceilings.
 Devi guffawed with glee as he sprinted around the grounds, halting only to stare down a giant swan in the pond behind the vineyard.

 Good Grape Juice for Non-Drinkers